julian17uk/sudoku/README.md

 # Sudoku

-This is a simple implementation of a Sudoku solver.
+This is a simple C++ implementation of a Sudoku solver.

 ## Getting Started